-- Delivery of the pDAQ:Tyranena release in April 2018 and subsequent patch releases, which improve start-of-run behavior and fix a bug in the Simple Multiplicity Trigger affecting only the IceACT trigger. - Finalization of the pDAQ:Urban_Harvest DAQ release planned for October 2018, which improves DAQ-IceCube Live interaction and DOM memory overflow reporting. - Work towards the 2019 releases, which will address lingering component stalls at run starts and optimize the trigger and hit sorting components for multicore architectures.
+- Delivery of the pDAQ:Tyranena release in April 2018 and subsequent patch releases, which improve start-of-run behavior and fix a bug in the Simple Multiplicity Trigger affecting only the IceACT trigger. - Delivery of the pDAQ:Urban\Harvest release in October 2018, which improves DAQ- IceCube Live interaction and DOM memory overflow reporting. - Work towards the 2019 releases, which will address lingering component stalls at run starts and optimize the trigger and hit sorting components for multicore architectures.